Prepare for 2024 High Tides

-Unusually high tides known as “King Tides” occur each year between September and December.
+Unusually high tides, known as King Tides, are expected to occur between September and December.
 These tides can cause flooding in low-lying areas.
 The City of Oakland Park is taking steps to address King Tides, and we encourage our community to do the same.
 Click here Version OptionsKing TidesHeadline to read about the steps the City is taking and to learn how you can plan ahead to stay safe and protect your property.

 What Oakland Park is Doing to Prepare

 Oakland Park uses stormwater funds to invest in long-term strategies to adapt to seasonal King Tides and rising sea levels.
 Over the past decade, the City has continued to improve its stormwater infrastructure to reduce the impact of tidal flooding in and around our community.

 The City recently conducted a Stormwater Vulnerability Assessment to identify areas susceptible to flooding.
 That information is being used to update the comprehensive Stormwater Master Plan and identify projects to make Oakland Park a stronger and more resilient community.

 Oakland Park is also taking steps to minimize flooding in the short term.
 City staff completed the semi-annual inspection of all stormwater inlets and manholes and cleaned those in need of maintenance.
 Staff also completed annual maintenance of the stormwater pump stations and tested emergency generators to ensure they are operating smoothly.

 What Residents and Businesses Can Do to Prepare